 Blood, plasma and serum are important to elucidate the role of circulating tumor cells, extracellular vesicles, cell-free DNA, proteins and other key parameters.
 Cerebrospinal fluid samples can be used in metastatic tumors, as the access to macroscopic metastatic lesions is frequently limited and only possible by additional invasive procedures.
 Appropriate diagnostic methods for liquid biopsy may serve to identify future markers for minimal residual disease 62,63.
 As tumor tissue from metastatic sites can otherwise only be obtained by more invasive procedures, cerebrospinal fluid (CSF) may not only be used to detect microscopic tumor dissemination in cytospin samples, but may also serve to analyze metastatic tumor DNA, microRNA (miRNA) or proteins in the CSF-supernatant, to enhance knowledge about metastatic tumor spread or disease progression/evolution.

-Importantly, biologic material should also be collected later-on during the disease course, after treatment, at time of relapse, or through autopsy, to study tumor evolution and the appearance of resistance mechanisms.
+Importantly, biologic material should also be collected later-on during the disease course and after treatment.
+To speed up and the biological understanding of tumor evolution and the appearance of resistance mechanisms, it is of paramount importance to collect tumor tissue at the time of relapse, or through autopsy.
+To ensure maximal biological information at tumor recurrence, re-biopsy of relapsed tumors should be generally recommended, with exceptions only if associated risks are increased in individual cases.

 In addition to the specifications about the collected biomaterial outlined above, there are important considerations at the ‘central’ level of research consortia or clinical trial groups, as well as at the level of ‘local’ institutions (figure 1).
 Moreover, ethical, legal and practical aspects must be considered.

-Ethical, legal, and practical aspects
+Ethical, legal, and practical aspects at the central level of a research consortium or clinical trials group